 Types of establishments

-- Butcher’s shops are shops where butcher sells their goods.
+- Butcher’s shops are shops where butcher sell their goods.
 It is becoming more common to sell ready meals prepared from butcher’s meat, not only raw meat.
 There are around 6.000 of them in the UK.
 Some of the famous ones are C. Lidgate, Aubrey Allen, M. Newitt & Sons.
 Some of the butchers are now offering online ordering services, for example, greatbritishmeat.com

 - Fishmonger’s shops are shops where you can buy raw fish and various kind of seafood.
 950 independent shops vary from traditional fish shops to farmer’s market stalls and mobile traders.
 Those shops are mostly being replaced by fish counters in supermarkets.